strongloop/strongloop.com2/_posts/2018-11-02-october-milestone.md

 To wrap up our LoopBack 4 GA release, we had to finish all the remainder of the priority 1 items planned which included:
-- Implementation of belongsTo relation consisting of:
+- Implementation of "belongsTo" relation consisting of:
   - Breaking cyclic dependency in two-way relations
   - Introduction of type resolvers for property decorators
   - Refactoring of relation based source files